 No. 3: Catalytic Converter

 Emissions are a great cause of concern in today’s world, and that’s one reason the catalytic converter is so important.
 It converts dangerous carbon monoxide into carbon dioxide and, without this important function, your car will not pass the vehicle emissions test required for registering with your state department of transportation.
-A damaged catalytic converter can also lower your fuel economy and cause your car to run at a hotter temperature.
+A damaged catalytic converter or a clogged catalytic converter can also lower your fuel economy and cause your car to run at a hotter temperature.

 No. 4: Oxygen Sensor